Beyond the Classroom

 Adult, Nontraditional & Transfer Student Center - (931) 221-6854

-The ANTS Center creates relevant programs for career focused individuals and are family friendly.
-The center also supports commuting students who may need some of the comforts their campus-resident peers have, such as a refrigerator, toaster oven or microwave.
-ANTS has test exam study books, umbrella check-outs for rainy days and a lactation space.
-Located in the Morgan University Center, Room 112, the center has a computer lab, study support materials and a professional college counselor to answer questions and provide support.
-Follow ANTS on Facebook @antscenter, Instagram @antscenter and Twitter @antscenter.
+The A.N.T.S Center creates a variety of programs from educational to family-friendly events.
+The center also supports commuting students who may need some of the comforts their campus-resident peers have, such as a refrigerator, toaster oven, or microwave.
+A.N.T.S. has test exam study books, umbrella check-outs for rainy days and a lactation space.
+Located in the Morgan University Center, Room 111, the center has a computer lab, study support materials and a professional college counselor to answer questions and provide support.
+Follow A.N.T.S. on social media to stay updated with programs and resources- Facebook @antscenter, Instagram @antscenter and Twitter @antscenter.

 Student Publications - (931) 221-7376